 Follow Company Guidelines Regarding Reporting Sexual Harassment

-It’s unfortunate that you need to follow company guidelines when you are the one being harassed–or even that there need to be such guidelines in the first place–but doing so will greatly improve your chances of getting justice later.
+Unfortunately, you need to follow company guidelines when you are the one being harassed.
+That there need to be such guidelines in the first place is a sad reality.
+However, following these rules will greatly improve your chances of getting justice later.
 Most large companies have a detailed handbook that outlines everything related to human resources and procedures, including dealing with sexual harassment claims.
 If your company is large enough to have one of these handbooks, get a copy, read it, and follow what it says about handling sexual harassment.

 Reporting the Harassment to Your Company's Human Resources Department

-If your company has a Human Resources department, your next step is to file a complaint with their office formally.
-Chances are, they are the designated department to handle these claims.
+If your company has a Human Resources or People and Culture department, your next step is formally filing a complaint with their office.
+These employees are most likely the designated department to handle these claims.
 If your company is too small to have an HR department, address the issue with your supervisor or with a higher-up in the company you trust.

 If your supervisor is the person committing the harassing or abusive behavior, you should go above their head to the owner or the main person in charge.
 It is critical to any future litigation against your employer that they were aware of the incident(s).

 Although the prospect of it can seem daunting, keeping a detailed record of your sexual harassment is essential.
 Writing down details from the harassment can be challenging as it can bring back negative feelings about what happened to you.
 However, having all the essential details written down is vital, as your company's HR department or your future sexual harassment lawyer will need them later.